alicemunsal/dohex/DoHex2.md

 > - Different problems require different solutions.
 > - If you have different data, you have different problem.
 > - If you don't understand the cost of solving the problem, you don't understand the problem.
+> - Solving problems you probably don't have creates more problems you definitely do.

 > There is no ideal, abstract solution to the problem.